Should I wait to be admitted before applying for aid?

 Who has access to my financial aid information?

-Once you are a matriculated student, you, the student, are the only person the Office of Financial Aid will release information to unless you give us permission to release your information to someone else through Proxy Access.
+Once you have started attending classes at DigiPen, you, the student, are the only person the Office of Financial Aid will release information to unless you give us permission to release your information to someone else through Proxy Access.
 This is in accordance with the Federal Education Rights and Privacy Act (FERPA).
 If you would like the Office of Financial Aid to be able to release your financial aid information to someone else, such as a parent, spouse, or scholarship organization, please fill out Proxy Access in Colleague Self-Service.

 All students are able to access Colleague Self-Service once they are admitted to DigiPen.
 Students will be sent an email with their DigiPen credentials and instructions on setting up their password.
 Further email instructions will be sent from the Office of Financial Aid once a student’s financial aid offer letter is available to be viewed in Colleague Self-Service.
 The email will detail the steps to access the Financial Aid Information section of Colleague Self-Service.